 The Archikids festival offers architect-led workshops inside buildings that are not usually open to the public.

 Alternatively, if a healthy dose of awe-inspiring Victorian engineering is required Tower Bridge Engine Rooms reveals the fascinating facts about how the iconic monument actually moves.

-The Hunterian Museum 's bizarre anatomical and zoological collection is a guaranteed jaw-dropper; exhibits include pickled toads and a real Egyptian mummy's foot.
+The Hunterian Museum's (currently closed for refurbishment) bizarre anatomical and zoological collection is a guaranteed jaw-dropper; exhibits include pickled toads and a real Egyptian mummy's foot.
 For the curious and brave there are plenty of opportunities to hear gruesome surgery stories about leeches and blood-letting or become disease detectives examining microscopic slides at one of their hands-on family events.
 There's more of the same at the Old Operating Theatre near London Bridge, while budding doctors and nurses can get their fix at Westminster's Florence Nightingale Museum.